grafana/jsonnet-libs/prometheus-ksonnet/README.md

 A set of extensible configs for running Prometheus on Kubernetes.

 Usage:
-- Make sure you have [tanka](https://tanka.dev/install) installed:
+- Make sure you have [Tanka](https://tanka.dev/install) installed:

 ```
 $ GO111MODULE=on go get github.com/grafana/tanka/cmd/tk
 ```

-- In your config repo, init tanka and point it at your Kubernetes cluster:
+- In your config repo, init Tanka and point it at your Kubernetes cluster:

 ```
-$ kubectl config view
+$ tk init

+# point at cluster
+$ export CONTEXT=$(kubectl current-context)
-$ tk env set environments/default  --server=https://<IP address and port from above>
+$ tk env set environments/default  --server-from-context=$CONTEXT
 ```

 - Vendor this package using [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler)